Home / Home Loans / First home buyers

 and apply for a home loan right now, Compare the Market has you covered.

-As General Manager of Money at Compare the Market, Stephen Zeller is passionate about equipping first home buyers with the knowledge they need to navigate their first property purchase successfully and with confidence.
+As General Manager of Money at Compare the Market, Stephen Zeller is passionate about equipping first home buyers with the knowledge they need to successfully navigate their first property purchase.
 With that in mind, he has some tips for prospective first-time home buyers:

-It can seem daunting saving up the money needed to purchase your first home, but thankfully our governments have some great schemes and grants available to help make home ownership a little bit easier.
-By doing some initial research, you could be saving yourself a small fortune and possibly owning a home sooner than you thought was possible.
+You’ll typically need to have a significant amount of money saved up to purchase your first home, but thankfully there are some great government schemes and grants available to help make home ownership a little bit easier.
+By doing some initial research into initiatives like the First Home Owner Grant (FHOG) and the Home Guarantee Scheme (HGS), you could be saving yourself a small fortune and possibly owning a home sooner than you thought was possible.

-Ask for help.
-Buying a home and organising home loan finance can be an extremely complicated process, but our team of Home Loan Specialists are ready to help you with any questions you may have, whether this be over the phone or via email.
-No matter how hard or simple the question may be, our team is here to help you achieve your dreams!
+If you have questions or need a hand with the homebuying process, ask for help!
+Buying a home and organising home loan finance can get complicated at times, but our team of expert online mortgage brokers are ready to help you with any questions you may have, whether this be over the phone or via email.
+No matter how simple or complex the question may be, our team is here to help you achieve your home ownership dreams!

 Technically, there isn’t really such a thing as a first home buyer loan, although some banks and lenders may offer discounted rates, fees or sign-up incentives for first home buyers.
 They might also apply slightly different lending criteria for loans to first-time homeowners.